cjakabos/hello-world/README.md

 # <p align="center">  Portfolio projects in robotics and ADAS </p>

-In this repository I will share the **source code** of all the projects of my recent courses.
+In this repository share the **source code** of some projects of my recent courses.

-Hope this might be useful to someone! :-) Click the pictures to see the details of the projects.
+Hope this might be useful to someone! :-)

+Click the pictures to see the details of the projects.
 The certificates are at the bottom of this page.

 ## Overview
 ### Main Project